sasmit206/cryptonite_taskphase_sasmit/Pondering Paths.md

 ## learnings
 - how to execute a program within a given directory
 - use '.' to specify that we have to execute it in the directory in which we are present.

+# home sweet home
+## code
+Connected!
+hacker@paths~home-sweet-home:~$ /challenge/run ~/h
+Writing the file to /home/hacker/h!
+... and reading it back to you: pwn.college{oug6QqrA2awBG2TkK0ycmv-8KED.dNzM4QDL0kzN0czW}

+## learning
+the specified program was created after creation of a new file 'h'